derykmakgill/website/_research/mike-hearn.md

 #### [[bitcoin-dev] Why Satoshi's temporary anti-spam measure isn't temporary](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009726.html)

+> "It was _well_ .... understood that the users of Bitcoin would wish to protect its decenteralization by limiting the size of the chain to keep it verifyable on small devices."
+>
+>No it wasn't.
+That is something you invented yourself much later.
+"Small devices" isn't even defined anywhere, so there can't have been any such understanding.
+>
 >The actual understanding was the opposite.
 Satoshi's words:
 >
 >"At first, most users would run network nodes, but as the network grows